Excellence in Humanitarian Efforts

 Tanya L. Freeman, Esq, ’08

-Tanya is a partner and Co-Chair of the Family Law Department at Weiner Law Group LLP in Parsippany.
-She entered Caldwell University as the mother of six children and a full-time employee at Blue Cross Blue Shield of New Jersey and upon graduation cum laude pursued her law degree cum laude at Touro College, Jacob D. Fuchsberg Law Center.
+Tanya is the founding partner of Tanya Freeman Law, LLC in East Hanover.
+She entered Caldwell University as the mother of six children and a full-time employee at Blue Cross Blue Shield of New Jersey and upon graduating cum laude, she obtained her law degree cum laude at Touro College, Jacob D. Fuchsberg Law Center.

-Prior to her law practice, Tanya led audit teams in banking and insurance industries for over a decade, acquiring financial skills that would enhance her ability to represent clients with high net worth cases, as well as cases concerning owners of closely held businesses.
+Prior to her law practice, Tanya led audit teams in banking and insurance industries for over a decade, acquiring financial skills that would enhance her ability to represent high net worth clients, as well as cases concerning owners of closely held businesses.

-In her practice at Weiner Law Group, Tanya provides legal representation in all aspects of family law, including divorce, child and spousal support, child custody, interstate custody and relocation disputes, as well as domestic violence matters.
-As a divorce lawyer, she tells her clients her story so they know that no matter what their age or state in life, there is great hope and that they too can take steps to reinvent themselves.
-She has represented clients in cases involving professional athletes, television personalities, and other high profile celebrities.
+In her practice, Tanya provides legal representation in all aspects of family law, including divorce, child and spousal support, child custody, interstate custody and relocation disputes, as well as domestic violence matters.
+As a divorce lawyer, she tells her clients her story so they know that no matter their age or stage in life, there is great hope and they too can take steps to reinvent themselves.
+She has represented clients in cases involving professional athletes, television personalities, and other high-profile celebrities.
+Tanya is regularly invited to lecture on family law, both in New Jersey and internationally.

 Excellence in Business and Volunteerism